-As part of the process for providing students a high-quality education, a sense of ethics, and a responsible spiritual and social consciousness, the Religion Department Academic Honor Code was formed.
+As part of the process of providing students a high-quality education, a sense of ethics, and a responsible spiritual and social consciousness, the Christian Ministry Department Academic Honor Code was formed.
 As a requirement for continued admission, all Christian ministry majors will affirm their commitment, by their signature, to abide by the following code:

 Having read the Christian Ministry Department Academic Honor Code, I pledge to keep it, avoiding all academic dishonesty and conducting myself in ways that honor God.
 I will be respectful of others; I will maintain a high level of personal integrity, moral purity, and honor; I will take seriously my academic commitment to God and to those who support me financially and emotionally; and I will seek excellence and professionalism in everything I do.

-The complete Christian Ministry Department Academic Honor Code, including descriptions of responsibilities and procedures regarding those who fail to uphold the code, can be found at http:// www.etbu.edu/christian-studies/religion-department/requirements/ or downloaded here.
+The complete Christian Ministry Department Academic Honor Code, including descriptions of responsibilities and procedures regarding those who fail to uphold the code, can be found here or downloaded here.

 - A student must complete all Department of Christian Ministry general education courses with a “C” or higher for each course.

-- A full-time student must receive credit for CHRM 1000 for each semester that he/she is a religion major (maximum of eight semesters).
+- A full-time student must receive credit for CHRM 1000 for each semester that he/she is a Christian ministry major (maximum of eight semesters).